0xCB-dev/0xCB-Helios/README.md

 - `qmk clone`
 - `cd qmk_firmware`
 - To go to bootloader press the reset button longer than 500ms and release.
+Alternatively you can short the RST pin to GND, as it's wired to the reset button.
 - `make 0xcb/helios:default:flash`

 ### Assembly: